De Blasio considers NYC rent freeze, calls coronavirus greatest economic crisis since the Great Depression

 “The number of people who have become unemployed just in the last few weeks is staggering, unbelievable.
 We’re just beginning to understand the magnitude of it,” de Blasio continued during his virtual press conference Monday.
 “The only parallel is the Great Depression with the suddenness in which this happened in some ways is even worse than what happened 80 years ago.”

-The mayor said he wanted the state of New York to allow tenants who can prove they lost their jobs amid the coronavirus public health crisis to defer their rent payments, paying it back to landlords over a 12-month period.
+The mayor said he wanted the state of New York to allow tenants who can prove they lost their jobs amid the coronavirus public health crisis to defer their rent, paying it back to landlords over a 12-month period.

-Given the number of people displaced by the outbreak, de Blasio added that he wants the state of New York to allow renters to use their security deposits to pay their landlords, adding that such a measure would also allow landlords to cover necessary expenses.
+Given the number of people displaced by the outbreak, de Blasio added that he wants the state of New York to allow renters to use their security deposits for payments, adding that such a measure would also allow landlords to cover necessary expenses.

 "There's no reason at this point given how much dislocation has occurred that a security deposit that's sitting in a bank account not helping anyone when it could be used to help pay the rent," he said.